sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <h3>📖 Definition:</h3>
-Is the video dominated by cool tones, such as blues, greens, or cyan?
+Does the video predominantly feature cool tones such as blues or greens, with no obvious warm tones except possibly black, white, or gray?

 <details>
 <summary><h4> Question (Definition)</h4></summary>